Bridging Local and Global Knowledge via Transformer in Board Games: ResTNet

 \subsection{Network Design}

 This paper proposes \textit{ResTNet}, a novel architecture that combines residual and Transformer blocks, as shown in Figure \ref{fig:architecture}.
 It consists of several blocks, with each block being either a residual block or a Transformer block.
 For any given board, the network outputs a policy distribution and a value, as depicted in Figure \ref{fig:arch_restnet}, where the architectures for the residual block and Transformer block are described in more detail in Figure \ref{fig:arch_r} and \ref{fig:arch_t} respectively.
-The residual block follows the same architecture as AlphaZero \citep{silver_general_2018}, comprising two convolutional layers, while the Transformer block is based on the standard Transformer \citep{vaswani_attention_2017}, with the addition of relative position encoding \citep{shaw_selfattention_2018}.
+The residual block follows the same architecture as AlphaZero \cite{silver_general_2018}, comprising two convolutional layers.
+The Transformer block is based on the standard Transformer \cite{vaswani_attention_2017}, augmented with relative position encoding \cite{shaw_selfattention_2018}, and uses four attention heads per block.

 For simplicity, we use ``\texttt{R}'' to denote the residual block, and ``\texttt{T}'' to represent Transformer block in the network configuration for the rest of the paper.
 For instance, \texttt{RRTRRT} represents a network configuration that begins with two residual blocks, followed by a Transformer block, then two additional residual blocks, and finally another Transformer block.
-In addition to this notation, we employ a numerical naming method as an alternative way to enhance readability.
+In addition to this notation, we employ a numerical naming method as an alternative way.
 For example, \texttt{RRTRRT} corresponds to the same configuration as \texttt{2R1T2R1T}, while \texttt{6R1T} represents a network configuration starting with six consecutive residual blocks followed by one Transformer block.

 ResTNet offers a general version that covers a variety of network architectures.
 For example, in a 3-block configuration of ResTNet, if all blocks are residual blocks, represented as \texttt{RRR} or \texttt{3R}, this configuration matches the architecture of the AlphaZero network.
 Conversely, if all blocks are Transformer blocks, denoted as \texttt{TTT} or \texttt{3T}, the network aligns with ViT.
 Additionally, a configuration that starts with residual blocks and transitions to Transformer blocks towards the end, such as \texttt{RRT} or \texttt{RTT}, corresponds to the CoAtNet architecture.
 Note that there are still some configurations, such as \texttt{TRR} or \texttt{RTR}, that are not covered in the above architectures but are included in ResTNet.